'Appalling' tracksuit heist at art gallery saddens hip-hop pioneer | CBC News

 No plans for stricter controls

-Dickenson said the Ottawa Art Gallery has hourly security patrols.
-But anyone can simply walk in and out the gallery, which is free and open to the public.
+Dickenson said the Ottawa Art Gallery has hourly security patrols, but anyone can simply walk in and out of the gallery, which is free and open to the public.

 She said the gallery will raise up suspended exhibits higher to make sure the public can't access it, even by climbing up.